splunk/observability-workshop/content/en/scenarios/understand_impact_of_changes/7-alerting-dashboards-slos/3-slos.md

 We can now use the created Monitoring MetricSet together with Service Level Objectives a similar way we used them with dashboards and detectors/alerts before.
 For that we want to be clear about some key concepts:

-## Key Conzepts of Service Level Monitoring
+## Key Concepts of Service Level Monitoring

 ([skip](#creating-a-new-service-level-objective) if you know this)